Krabby127/csci-3753-schedmark/report.md

 divisible by the previous primes.

-To test the schedulers behavior with a heavy load of IO the `rw` program (which came with the assignment handout (INSERT REFERENCE)) was used.
+To test the schedulers behavior with a heavy load of IO the `rw` program (which came with the assignment handout [@handout]) was used.
 This program copies blocks from one file to make a new file.
 In particular, it does this synchronously, avoiding system buffers that may interfere with the results of the testing.
 It is also capable of generating a unique filename based on its